Back Home Next

 2. Explain how the case of Hungary illustrates ‘salami tactics’.

-3. Use Sources A and B to explain how the West saw the Russian takeover of eastern Europe.
+3. Use Sources A-D to explain how the West saw the Russian takeover of eastern Europe.

 This cartoon by the British cartoonist Illingworth was published in June 1947